 It’s also an interesting follow-up for director Jesse Moss, who previously co-directed the feel-good horror documentary “Boys State,” about a battalion of Texan boys acting just like real elected adults to get what they want from their fake governments.
 This documentary is decidedly less provocative, but it does get into what makes Pete Buttigieg tick aside from showing how well-spoken he is, under pressure, not just with talking points.
 Most of all, it makes a decent argument about his ability to lead.

 “Mayor Pete” largely depicts this mini phenomenon in chronological order, following a campaign that made him a household name.
-The South Bend, Indiana mayor gained momentum and media attention after a CNN town hall, and then racked up surprising victories in the Iowa caucus, only to crash as swiftly as he rose.
-That last passage comes with more matter-of-fact nature, including the unceremonious way it ends.
-Moss captures it in a hotel room, with his husband and campaign mega support Chasten lying in bed.
-Chasten's support for his husband provides some of the documentary's sweetest scenes, and Moss' camera is a fly-on-the-wall.
+The South Bend, Indiana mayor gained momentum and media attention after a CNN town hall and then racked up surprising victories in the Iowa caucus, only to crash as swiftly as he rose.
+That last passage comes with a more matter-of-fact nature, including the unceremonious way it ends.
+Moss captures it in a hotel room, with his husband and campaign mega-support Chasten lying in bed.
+Chasten's support for his husband provides some of the documentary's sweetest scenes, and Moss' camera is a fly on the wall.

 Both the film's candid and public moments profile Buttigieg's unique background, given his comparably young age than his fellow candidates, his experience as a mayor, and his sexual orientation.
 But seeing him make public speeches, volleying different cynicism and homophobia with a politician’s calculation as inspiration music plays, is less interesting, even if it does color more about his campaign and who he is.
 Buttigieg is gifted at making talking points sound natural, and yet the effect of these scenes can be wholesale.

-It’s the more unique parts from Moss’ access that help give “Mayor Pete” the edge it tends to lack, like the scenes of debate prep, which have him taking barbed criticism about sounding too calm, or for sounding too rehearsed.
+The more unique parts from Moss’ access help give “Mayor Pete” the edge it tends to lack, like the scenes of debate prep, which have him taking barbed criticism about sounding too calm or sounding too rehearsed.
 These moments show the guts and gears within the process, and later they get a big pay-off when his debate performances are shown to improve, as detailed in a montage in which he’s shown countering the likes of Senator Elizabeth Warren or Representative Beto O’Rourke.
 He was media savvy on this campaign—he built that into his branch—and this documentary has a sharp eye in presenting that.

-Intercut throughout are interviews in which Moss sits with Chasten and Pete in their home, asking him a few pause-generating questions such as “Do you think you’ll be president some day?”
+Intercut throughout are interviews where Moss sits with Chasten and Pete in their home, asking him a few pause-generating questions such as “Do you think you’ll be president someday?”
 You can really feel when the film seems uncompromised by image.
-In one brief passage, Pete sits down in a booth at a restaurant, across from Chasten, who is slumped over, head in his arm.
+In one brief passage, Pete sits down in a booth at a restaurant across from Chasten, who is slumped over, head in his arm.
 Chasten extends a pinky, a sign of life, and Pete reaches for it.
 It’s too lovely, too obtuse of an intimate moment to be just for the cameras (and echoes a similar passage where the two have a quiet ice cream date at Dairy Queen).
-When so many emotional beats can be broad in profile documentaries like this, you come to appreciate the vulnerable moments that other politicians would never want as part of their image.
+When so many emotional beats can be broad in profile documentaries like this, you appreciate the vulnerable moments that other politicians would never want as part of their image.

 Now playing on Amazon Prime.